caltechlibrary/irdmtools/rdmutil.1.md

 with access credentials then rdmutil can get a list of ids much quicker.
 The variables used to form a connection are RDM_DB_HOST, RDM_DB_HOST and if password is required RDM_DB_PASSWORD.

+__rdmutil__ can also be configured to directly query RDM's Postgres database.
+This is usually much much faster (and avoids the rate limits).
+Since reconstructing the JSON from the API is tricky it's considered experimental.

+The environment variables used with direct access to RDM Postgres database are as follows.

+REPO_ID
+: Repository id (i.e. the name of the Postgres database used by RDM)

+C_NAME
+: Name of dataset collection used for storing results

+RDM_DB_USER
+: The username used to access Postgres database

+RDM_DB_PASSWORD
+: The password if needed to access the Postgres database.

+RDM_DB_HOST
+: The hostname of the database server to access runing Postgres.

 # OPTIONS